Throwing axe

 A throwing axe is a weapon used from Antiquity to the Middle Ages by foot soldiers and occasionally by mounted soldiers.
 Usually, they are thrown in an overhand motion in a manner that causes the axe to rotate as it travels through the air.

-Axe throwing is a sport in which the competitor throws an axe at a target, attempting to hit the bullseye as near as possible like that of the archery.
+Axe throwing is a sport in which the competitor throws an axe at a target, attempting to hit the bullseye as near as possible like that of archery.
 Axe throwing is an event held in most lumberjack competitions.
 A skilled axe thrower will rotate the throwing axe exactly once throughout the flight so that the sharpened edge of the head will penetrate the target.
 Throwing axes are becoming popular among outdoor enthusiasts as a throwing tool.